 6] Security Software

-It is also advisable to maintain your operating systems and various software programs updated to rely on the most recent security patches.
+It is also advisable to keep your operating systems and various software programs updated to rely on the most recent security patches.
 Additionally, an excellent anti-malware system will protect your device from viruses and spyware.

 7] Back-Up Plan